 Hilary is dedicated to service, education and advocacy within the arts sector.
 She has served on the New Music Network Australia board from 2016-2019, joins the Artistic Advisory panel of Adelaide Symphony Orchestra in 2019 and is the Creative Producer of Musica Viva’s Sessions Concert Series in Adelaide.
 She facilitated the establishment of COMA (Creative Original Music Adelaide) in 2005 and served as its Artistic Director from 2005-2007.
 She leads creative workshops as a Teaching Artist for primary, secondary and tertiary institutions.

-Listen to more of Hilary's music
+Listen to more of Hilary's music on Soundcloud

 Click image to see our Media Reviews and Collaborators